 Quieter rural campsites with simple facilities

-We reckon there are about 20 Isle of Wight campsites which are open to all (rather than members of clubs), including:
+If that offer doesn't work for you, then I would take a look at the 20 Isle of Wight campsites and touring parks that are open to all (rather than members of clubs), including:

 Larger campsites with lots of facilities and children’s entertainment: